ImperialCollegeLondon/rse-chemistry-hackathon/README.md

 We'll start with some scene setting on the topic at hand.
 Then we'll split into different groups based on people's projects/interests.
-Members of the College RSE team will be on hand to provide advice, sources of information, and technical help throughout.
+Members of the College Research Software Engineering team will be on hand to provide advice, sources of information, and technical help throughout.
 The whole group will reconvene at regular intervals to share updates and experiences.

 We'll be using Microsoft Teams to run the session.
 Breakout rooms will facilitate focused group work.
 Please be prepared to share your screen and talk